Program leaders: Christiaan Vinkers, Sabine Spijker

 Rationale and common goals

-Another strength is the presence of validated translational animal models of mood and anxiety that are critical for exploring novel intervention methods.
-These models are essential in bridging the gap between human genetic, pathophysiological and brain imaging studies and pre-clinical studies at the molecular and cellular level.
+A first asset is the presence of validated translational animal models of mood and anxiety as well as that for emotional memory (re)consolidation that are critical for understanding basic behavioral, molecular and cellular mechanisms, as well as in exploring novel intervention methods.
+These models that can be studied from the synapse level to brain circuitry are essential in bridging the gap between human genetic, pathophysiological and brain imaging studies.

 Making the difference?